mbrezu/JsonMasher/README.md

 # JsonMasher

-A project to study [jq](https://stedolan.github.io/jq/) by re-implementing it in C#/.NET 5.0.
+A project to study [jq](https://stedolan.github.io/jq/) by re-implementing it in C# 9.0/.NET 5.0.

 ## Get started